Arranging a funeral

 Funeral directors and crematoriums will take extra steps to stop the spread of coronavirus and protect you and their staff.
 This means different households should stay two metres apart and you must wear a face covering indoors.

 There's guidance for funeral services on the Scottish government website.

-Some of the rules around arranging a cremation have been relaxed.
-For example, another relative can arrange the cremation if the closest relative isn't able to.
+Some of the rules on arranging a cremation have been relaxed.
+For example, another relative can arrange the cremation if the closest relative can't.
 The crematorium or funeral director can explain what to do.

 Resources and support for bereavement are available from the Good Grief Trust.

 PETAL Support offers free counselling for people over 12 years old who have experienced bereavement due to COVID-19.